WitoldFracek/qlist/README.md

 **qwlist** was born.

-I hereby announce that UwU, Qwery Listwu
+I hereby announce that UwU, Qwery Listwu!